bgstack15/mirror/usr/share/mirror/docs/README.txt

 /etc/httpd/sites/mirror.conf
 /usr/share/mirror/inc/rsync

 Select a storage directory.
-On the EXAMPLE mirror, we used an nfs mount for multiple locations.
---- BEGIN excerpt from mirror.example.com:/etc/fstab
-linux-nfs2.example.com:/vol/linux_mirror    /mnt/realmirror nfs     defaults,uid=1539249479 0 0
-/mnt/realmirror/mirror  /mnt/mirror                     none    bind    0 0
-/mnt/mirror             /var/www/html/mirror.example.com    none    bind    0 0
---- END
+This one is preconfigured for /srv/science/smith122/repo

 ## Scripts to run
 The files called by mirror-master are the ones that actually do the source and target selection and file operations.
 By default they are located in /etc/mirror/scripts/